-- Please read carefully all information on this page.
-Some of it may be critical for your acceptance for the camp.
+- Please read all information on this page carefully as it may be critical for your acceptance to the camp.

-- It is recommended to revisit this page for latest updates meeting dates & locations (or other changes) just before the start/end of each camp.
+- Please make sure you revisit this page for latest updates meeting dates & locations (or other changes) just before the start/end of each camp.

-- If you have any question not answered on the pages of this website, please write to email@example.com (or call / send reminders if urgent)
+- If you have any question not answered here please email email@example.com (or call / send reminders if urgent).

 - Volunteers will find further information concerning them on the Volunteers Page

-For over 25 years the camp grew popular among yogis of all ages under the name of Daglio, which is the name of the village it belongs to.
-However we came to know that during Her last visit there, Shri Mataji had a name for the place itself – Ananda Mela – meaning “the place where you gather in joy”.
+For over 25 years the camp has grown more and more popular amongst yogis of all ages under the name of ‘Daglio’, which is the name of the village it belongs to.
+However we now know that during Her last visit there, Shri Mataji had a name for the place itself – Ananda Mela – meaning “the place where you gather in joy”.
 We will therefore start using it together with the name of Daglio from now on.

 WHO CAN JOIN IN?

-- Aunties, Uncles & Yuvas who can provide an activity for the children.Those who are not able to do this can help in the kitchen or with the organisation of the camp – there is plenty of things that need doing.
+- Aunties, Uncles & Yuvas who can provide an activity for the children.Those who are not able to do this can help in the kitchen or with activities or help in the organisation of the camp – there is plenty of things that need doing.

-- Pre-Yuvas (16-17 y.o.) may join if they are responsible, capable of taking care of the little ones or help with activities
+- Pre-Yuvas (16-17 y.o.) may join if they are responsible and capable of taking care of the little ones or help with activities.

 We have found that for the event to be a complete success for children, organisers and the vibrations attendees should stay for the full camp.
 Arriving or leaving in the middle of the camp can be quite disruptive.
-Late arrivals miss vital information, introductions and team building events so are harder to integrate.
-Those leaving early miss the closing events, affect the team balance and trigger homesickness among the others.
+Late arrivals miss vital information, introductions and team building events and may find it harder to integrate.
+Those leaving early will miss out on the closing events, affect the team balance and it can also trigger homesickness.
 Therefore children will only be allowed to attend the full camp (contact the organisers here if you have trouble fitting this into your schedule).

-Volunteers are expected 1-2 days in advance.
-The day before the start of each camp we’ll hold a general volunteers meeting (probably late afternoon at the hangar – to be confirmed).
-On the Saturday morning before each camp we might also organize HACCP and Fire Safety courses, if we have enough volunteers to fill in a class (to be confirmed at a later date).
+Volunteers are expected 2-3 days in advance.
+We’ll hold team building meetings (a collective one and then per group: kitchen team, activity team, dorm team, health & safety, etc).
+On the Friday or Saturday morning before each camp we might organize HACCP and Fire Safety courses, if we have enough volunteers to fill in a class (to be confirmed at a later date).

 PRE-CAMP – Details to follow, but you can already write to firstname.lastname@example.org if you have questions.

-Starts: On Monday 24 July from 9:00 till noon we will collect all children from the Puja hangar and shuttle them to Daglio.
+Starts: Monday 30 July – 09:00 to 12:00 (midday) we will collect all children from the Puja hangar and shuttle them to ‘Daglio’.

-Volunteers are expected in Cabella as of Saturday 5 August for general volunteers’ meeting(s).
+Volunteers – Expected in Cabella Saturday 11 August for team building meeting(s).

-Starts: On Sunday 6 August from 9:00 till noon we will collect all children from the Puja hangar and shuttle them to Daglio.
+Starts: Monday 13 August – 09:00 to 12:00 (midday) we will collect all children from the Puja hangar and shuttle them to ‘Daglio’.